tigrisdata/tigris-docs/docs/datamodels/schema.md

 The schema is specified following the JSON schema [specification](https://json-schema.org/specification.html).

+Every schema has three required keywords which are expressed as JSON keys:

+- **title**: This keyword states the name of the collection.
+- **description**: This keyword states the purpose of the collection.
+- **properties**: This keyword states the fields that make up the document stored in the collection.

 Let's take the example of a collection of user documents.
 A user document has the following fields: